intermine/intermine-user-docs/docs/results-tables.md

 There are two ways to change the sort order of the columns in your results tables.

-* First, every column header has a sort icon which allows you to sort on a specific column in either direction $$a → z$$ or $$z → a$$
+* First, every column header has a sort icon which allows you to sort on a specific column in either direction `a → z` or `z → a`

 ![](/img/sorting-columns-2.png)

-* The second way to set the sort order is through the [**Query Builder**](https://app.gitbook.com/@user-documentation-intermine/s/user-documentation/content/user-documentation/the-query-builder#overview) ****tab, where you can define the sort order of all columns in your table under the [**Manage Columns**](https://app.gitbook.com/@user-documentation-intermine/s/user-documentation/content/user-documentation/the-query-builder#overview) sub-tab.
+* The second way to set the sort order is through the [**Query Builder**](https://app.gitbook.com/@user-documentation-intermine/s/user-documentation/content/user-documentation/the-query-builder#overview) tab, where you can define the sort order of all columns in your table under the [**Manage Columns**](https://app.gitbook.com/@user-documentation-intermine/s/user-documentation/content/user-documentation/the-query-builder#overview) sub-tab.

 ![](/img/sorting-cols.png)